pivotal-cf/docs-partners-template/README.md

 1. After each session of writing or revising your docs source files, commit and push them to your github repo.

+## About Subnavs of Published Tile Documentation

+After your tile documentation has been published, the subnav used for the live documentation is contained in this directory: https://github.com/pivotal-cf/docs-book-partners/tree/master/master_middleman/source/subnavs

+However, you should also continue to maintain the local subnav file so that looks correct when you or a Pivotal writer builds your documentation locally with bookbinder to review it.

+To edit a subnav for your tile documentation, follow these steps:

+1. Make a pull request against the subnav file in https://github.com/pivotal-cf/docs-book-partners/tree/master/master_middleman/source/subnavs

+2. Make the same changes in the subnav file (in /docs-book/master_middleman/source/subnavs/ of your tile repo) and make a pull request for that change too.

 Happy documenting!

 ![Partner Template landing page](./docs-book/master_middleman/source/images/partner-template-landing.png)